jbmartinez/speed-readerff/README.md

 which is in turn ispired by [Spritz](http://www.spritzinc.com/).

 Right now is almost a 1:1 OpenSpritz bookmarklet installed on the browser, slightly modified to turn it in a browser extension.
-Nevertheless, it work very well in my tests.
+Nevertheless, it seems to work very well in my tests.
 Some improvements might come on the future.

 ## Installation
 Download the Firofox [Add-on SDK](https://developer.mozilla.org/en-US/Add-ons/SDK/Tutorials/Installation) and build the extension with the command `cfx xpi`, then load the resulting xpi file onto Firefox.

+You also can simply download the speed-readerff.xpi file from this repository.

 ## Known Bugs
 * Page reloads after closing OpenSpritz pane.